can-cihan/customer-intelligence-revenue-performance/README.md

 ## Honest methodology notes

 Key methodological decisions and assumptions used throughout the analysis:
+-To keep the repository lightweight and focused on the analytical workflow, the original transaction-level dataset is not included.
+The files stored under `/data/processed` are aggregated analytical outputs generated from the raw dataset during the analysis process and are included to support dashboard development, reproducibility, and review of key intermediate results.
 - All financial figures are in **GBP**.
 The retailer is UK-based.
 - Commercial KPIs (Total Revenue, AOV) include unidentified-customer transactions.
 Customer-level metrics (RFM, cohorts, segments) are restricted to identified customers (5,878) to keep the analysis honest.
 - "Repeat Customer Rate" is shown as a **portfolio-wide benchmark** rather than per country.
 Only four markets contain ≥30 identified customers; per-country rates would be statistically unstable.